-Students resigning by the last day for refunds are eligible for a refund of all fees paid, except \$51, which is retained by AUM.
+Students resigning by the last day for refunds/course waivers are eligible for a refund/waiver of all course fees paid, except \$38, which is retained by AUM.
+Housing fees are refunded according to the terms and conditions of the rental agreement.

-Students resigning because of personal illness or call to military service may be eligible for a refund of all fees paid, except \$51, which is retained by AUM.
+Students resigning because of personal illness or call to military service may be eligible for a refund of all fees paid, except \$38, which is retained by AUM.